Of all the methods humans have created for taking cannabis, the most traditional and time-tested is inhalation.

 Cannabis smoke has been shown to contain, on average, five times more hydrogen cyanide and 20 times more ammonia than tobacco smoke.
 It does have lower levels of polycyclic aromatic hydrocarbons than tobacco smoke, however.
 And, of course, smoking anything means exposure to carcinogens.

 Thankfully, this is likely worse in theory than in practice.
-A longitudinal study published in 2015 followed habitual cannabis smokers for 20 years and found no link between lung cancer and cannabis use.
+A longitudinal study published in 2015 followed habitual cannabis smokers for 20 years and found no link between lung cancer and medical marijuana use.

 A 2006 population-based study also found no correlation between cancer rates and cannabis smoking.

-If you’re ready to experience the benefits of smokable cannabis, there are several different products to consider.
+If you’re ready to experience the benefits of smokable marijuana, there are several different products to consider.
 Of course, the timeless joint continues to be a good option.

 Hand pipes of virtually every shape and size are also available.
 Smoking cannabis through a pipe requires no rolling paper or burnable medium of any kind, so it may contain slightly fewer carcinogens than other options.
 Smoking via hand pipe may also result in a smoother, less “harsh” mouthfeel and overall smoking experience.

-Another way to smoke is with cannabis cigarettes or pre-rolls.
+Another way to smoke is with marijuana cigarettes or pre-rolls.
 Just make sure they don’t contain any artificial flavoring or other additives.

 Some find that using a vape pen distances them from the stereotypes that sometimes surround the act of smoking cannabis.
 Vaporization can also have a more sterile, medical feel.
 A 2018 study found vape use tied to two interrelated factors: concealment and convenience.